Presentation description

 Workshop

-The conference will be followed by a participatory workshop that engages participants in discussions aimed at deepening their knowledge and encouraging their own reflections based on their context.
+The conference can be followed by a participatory workshop that will engage participants in discussions aimed at deepening their knowledge and encouraging reflection based on their own context.

 Materials provided